navid-rekabsaz/SmoothedFirstOrderBias/README.md

 *Navid Rekabsaz, Robert West, James Henderson, Allan Hanbury In proceedings of the AAAI Conference on Web and Social Media (ICWSM) 2021*

-Here, you will find the implementation of the *smoothed first-order bias measurement* method as well as three high-order methods.
+In this repository, you will find the implementation of the *smoothed first-order bias measurement* method as well as three high-order methods.

 ### Word Embeddings
 All provided methods use word embeddings to measure bias in the underlying text corpus.
 The methods are suited for word2vec skip-gram (SG) and GloVe.
 You can use any pre-trained versions of these models so far that the model contains context vectors in addition to word vectors.
 If you train the models from scratch, please use [gensim](https://radimrehurek.com/gensim/) library for SG or the [standard tool of GloVe](https://nlp.stanford.edu/projects/glove/), and store the context-vectors after finishing the training.